go-chi/httplog/README.md

-# HTTP request logger
+# httplog - HTTP Request Logger

-- HTTP middleware that logs single structured log per request/response
+A small but powerful structured logging package for HTTP request logging, built on the Go 1.21+ standard library `slog` package.

+## Features

-- Implements frontend (`slog.Logger`) and backend (`slog.Handler`) separately to improve critical performance of serving HTTP response
+- **Efficient Logging**: Separates frontend (`slog.Logger`) and backend (`slog.Handler`) to optimize performance in serving HTTP responses quickly.
-- The provided backend `slog.Handler` is extensible and/or replaceable
+- **Extensible Backend**: The provided backend `slog.Handler` is both extensible and replaceable, allowing customization to suit your logging needs.
-- Allows attaching log attributes to the single log line from within downstream HTTP handlers/middlewares
+- **Flexible Attribute Attachment**: Supports attaching additional log attributes from within downstream HTTP handlers or middlewares, ensuring comprehensive and contextual logging.
+- **Debug Request and Response Bodies**: Provides options to log request and response bodies for debugging and analysis.
+- **Panic Recovery**: Optionally recovers from panics in underlying HTTP handlers or middlewares, logging the error and ensuring a consistent response status code.

 ## Example